 Personal Umbrella insurance can help you pay for expenses that exceed the limits of your other insurance policies, which makes it a source of peace of mind and protection of your hard-earned assets.

 Umbrella insurance also protects you if your wages are ever garnished, meaning a court has issued an order requiring your employer to withhold a certain amount from your future paychecks.
+Here is more information about wage garnishment.

 Umbrella insurance can also provide coverage for other risks that aren’t covered by other policies, such as, false arrest, libel, slander, and liability on rental units that you may own.